mglt/lecture-ipsec/prez/ipsec-slides.md

 * SPD, SPD Cache
 * SAD

-A Mobile Node (MN) IP changes need to reflected in IPsec SAD/SPD:
+A Mobile Node (MN) IP changes need to be reflected in IPsec SAD/SPD:
 * MOBIKE is the IKEv2 extension to enable updating IPsec configuration in Mobility and Multihoming environment